 The general guidelines listed above are only intended to serve as a guide to assist treatment decisions.
 The nature and complexity of presenting concerns and the broader context are considered in making the appropriate treatment recommendation(s).
 Cases are evaluated individually, and the professional judgment of the mental health provider(s) will determine the treatment decision in a particular situation.

-It is the policy of the PCCC that any student who wishes to meet with the consulting psychiatrist must be a client in ongoing counseling at our center.
+t is the policy of the CBHS that any student who wishes to meet with the consulting psychiatrist must be a client in ongoing counseling at our center.
 Students may be referred at any time by their CBHS therapist after the appropriate background information has been gathered and clinical need has been established.